Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="theQuote">

-Make no mistake about it: Computers process numbers—not symbols.
+Make no mistake about it: Computers process numbers --- not symbols.
 We measure our understanding (and control) by the extent to which we can arithmetize an activity.

 </div>
 <!-- END: div -->